- What is a Boxplot?

-A boxplot, or box and whisker diagram, is a way to show the spread and centers of a data set.
+A boxplot, also called a box and whisker plot, is a way to show the spread and centers of a data set.
 Measures of spread include the interquartile range and the mean of the data set.
 Measures of center include the mean or average and median (the middle of a data set).
-When you look at a boxplot, it’s much easier to see how your data is centered.

 Step 1: Find the minimum.